suned/pfun/docs/effectful_but_side_effect_free.md

 def make_request(results: List[DBRow]) -> Effect[HasRequests, HTTPError, bytes]:
     """
-    Function that returns an effect with the HasRequest module provider as the environment type
+    Function that returns an effect with the HasRequest module provider as the dependency type
     """
-    return get_environment(HasRequests).and_then(lambda env: env.requests.make_request(results))
+    return depend(HasRequests).and_then(lambda env: env.requests.make_request(results))

 class Database: